mozilla/uniffi-rs/docs/manual/src/internals/async.md

 ## Rust Async functions

-Rust async functions are implemplemented by wrapping the [Future](https://doc.rust-lang.org/std/future/trait.Future.html) into a `uniffi::RustFuture` struct and providing scaffolding functions so that the foreign bindings can drive the future to completion.
+Rust async functions are implemented by wrapping the [Future](https://doc.rust-lang.org/std/future/trait.Future.html) into a `uniffi::RustFuture` struct and providing scaffolding functions so that the foreign bindings can drive the future to completion.